 The four operations are addition, subtraction, multiplication and division.
 You will already be using these in your daily life (whether you realise it or not!).
 Working within Health & Social Care requires us to carry out maths all the time – for example, working out how many staff need to be on duty for a night shift in a hospital, calculating how many times a patient needs to take their medication each day or supporting a family with planning a weekly budget.

 Everyday maths 1 allows the use of a calculator throughout, so you do not need to be able to work out these calculations by hand – but you do need to understand what each operation does and when to use it.

 - Addition (+) is used when you want to find the total, or sum, of two or more amounts.

 - Subtraction (−) is used when you want to find the difference between two amounts or how much of something you have left after a quantity is used.
-For example, if you want to find out how much change you are owed after spending an amount of money.
+For example, calculating a patient’s weight loss.

 In this section you have:

 - learned how to read, write, order and compare positive numbers